10 Things You Never Knew About Book Editing but Should Have!

 10 Things You Never Knew About Book Editing, But Should Have

-We all love writing books, but for some of us, the editing process can be a little challenging.
-Before you decide to send your finished book off to be edited, here are some important things about editing that you should know!
+Before you decide to send your finished book off to be edited, here are some essential things about editing that you should know!

 1. Don’t send that first draft straight off to be edited! – We all get excited about our book finally being finished.
 The temptation is there just to rush through and send that book straight off to the editor.
 The recommended course of action is to put the book aside for a few weeks and then read it again.
 Focus on all aspects of the book and try to make as many improvements as possible at this stage.
 If you can bring yourself to do it, try doing another round of changes and editing yourself.
 You want your book to be as perfect as you can make it before sending it off to be edited.

 2. Your book editing is not ghostwriting! – Your book editor isn’t there to write your book for you.
-Your book editor isn’t there to add dialogue, and scenes, create characters, or finish off your book for you.
+Your book editor isn’t there to add dialogue and scenes, create characters, or finish off your book for you.

 4. Be prepared for feedback, negative or positive – It may sound obvious, but many authors aren’t ready for the feedback they receive.
 Just because you believe that you may have written the next ‘Harry Potter’ book doesn’t make it true.
 Book editing isn’t there to destroy your work, but there may be some changes suggested that you don’t like.
 Try to go into your book editing with an open mind!